 Now imagine your holiday kitchen the same way.
 It’s one of the few times a year we tackle the roasting of a large turkey, and on top of that, there are all the side dishes and desserts to prepare.
 How many times have you found yourself mashing potatoes, making gravy, or peeling vegetables as your guests are arriving?
 The whole point of celebrating together is to enjoy the company of our crew.
 When you’re rushing around the kitchen, you can’t really do that, and we’re guessing you’re not really enjoying the cooking part either.

-Here are our best tips for relaxing and enjoyable holiday cooking:
+Here are our best tips (which we also shared on CH Morning Live) for relaxing and enjoyable holiday cooking:

 - Get the dessert out of the way.
 Dessert can be a big job, so you’ll feel better knowing this is done.
 Weeks ahead, you can prepare pie pastry and freeze it.
 Make a double batch, so when you need it next time, it’s made.
 Bake off cookies and squares weeks before and store in the freezer.
 If you are making a cake, layers can be made ahead and frozen.
 Mix your pie ingredients (fruit, sugar, and spices) ahead of time and add flour or other thickeners when you assemble the pie.
 Need candied orange peel or chocolate curls or syrups?
 Thats right, make them ahead and store in the fridge.
 Something like a cheesecake can be baked, cooled, on a serving plate, and garnished 2 days ahead.